Magnusbm76/milleranalysis/docs/reports/2025-11-26_recovered-file-name-audit_analysis.md

 - **Simplicity**: This approach represents the most straightforward method for integrating the recovered files into the project structure
 - **Immediate Reference**: It allows for direct referencing of the user's local file state without requiring complex renaming or restructuring
 - **Minimal Risk**: By maintaining the existing file names, there is no risk of breaking potential references or links that might exist in other project components

-### Pros

-- Simplest implementation approach
-- References the user's local file state immediately
-- Maintains file integrity and original naming convention
-- No risk of breaking existing references
-- Preserves all metadata associated with the files

-### Cons

-- None identified at this time

 ### Implementation Strategy